Humayun: Withdrawing further

 Rana Prasad Rao of Amarkot duly welcomed Humayun into his home and sheltered the refugees for several months.
-Here, in the household of a Hindu Rajput nobleman, Humayun's wife Hamida Bano, daughter of a Sindhi family, gave birth to the future Emperor Akbar on 15 October 1542.
+Here, in the household of a Hindu Rajput nobleman, Humayun's wife Hamida Bano, daughter of a Persian family, gave birth to the future Emperor Akbar on 15 October 1542.
 The date of birth is well established because Humayun consulted his astronomer to utilise the astrolabe and check the location of the planets.
 The infant was the long-awaited heir-apparent to the 34-year-old Humayun and the answer of many prayers.
 Shortly after the birth, Humayun and his party left Amarkot for Sindh, leaving Akbar behind, who was not ready for the grueling journey ahead in his infancy.
 He was later adopted by Askari Mirza.

 For a change, Humayun was not deceived in the character of the man on whom he has pinned his hopes.
 Emir Hussein Umrani, ruler of Sindh, welcomed Humayun's presence and was loyal to him, just as he had been loyal to Babur against the renegade Arghuns.
 While in Sindh, Humayun alongside Hussein Umrani, gathered horses and weapons and formed new alliances that helped regain lost territories.
 Until finally Humayun had gathered hundreds of Sindhi and Baloch tribesmen alongside his Mughals and then marched towards Kandahar and later Kabul, thousands more gathered by his side as Humayun continually declared himself the rightful Timurid heir of the first Mughal Emperor, Babur.